 1. General Statement

+a.
 All ministers are expected to model a Christ-centered lifestyle.
 In so doing, they will confirm the message of the death, resurrection, and return of Christ which they are to proclaim.
 They are to evangelize the lost, assimilate them into the church, and train those in their churches to be effective disciples of Jesus Christ as they nurture them in the faith.

 2. Spiritual Development and Lifestyle

-3. Pastoral Transitions
+1. Pastoral Transitions

 b.
 Since the primary goal at the time of transition is the development of the new pastoral relationship, ministers are to operate in light of the following expectations.
-Violation of these provisions shall be considered trespassing, and ministers so accused shall be answerable to the bishop .
+Violation of these provisions shall be considered trespassing, and ministers so accused shall be answerable to the Pastoral Ministry Leadership Team.

-a.
-Ministers shall not communicate with members of a previous congregation in such a way that it disrupts the work of the successor.
+(1) Ministers shall not communicate with members of a previous congregation in such a way that it disrupts the work of the successor.